Zack-Dx/nodejs_production_deployment.md/README.md

 sudo ufw allow https (Port 443)
 ```

-## 7. Install NGINX and configure
+## 7. Install NGINX and Configure

+> Install NGINX and configure it by running the following commands:

 ```
 sudo apt install nginx

 sudo nano /etc/nginx/sites-available/default
 ```
-Add the following to the location part of the server block
+> Add the following code to the location part of the server block:
 ```
     server_name yourdomain.com www.yourdomain.com;